 From a practical standpoint, Behar suggests focusing on the two or three most important results and manage the corresponding eight to 12 behaviors that drive those results.

-Once desired results and corresponding behaviors have been identified, Behar recommends managers turn their attention to managing performance by following these four steps:
+Once desired results and corresponding behaviors have been identified, managers should turn their attention to managing performance by following these steps inspired by Behar's work:

 Communicate performance expectations